RTEMS/rtems-docs/c-user/glossary.rst

         out of the set of ready tasks.
 One method is to assign each task a priority number and assign the tasks with the lowest priority number to one processor of the set of processors owned by a scheduler instance.

+        A scheduler is either an :term:`eligible scheduler` or a :term:`ineligible scheduler` for a task.
+An :term:`eligible scheduler` is either the :term:`home scheduler` or a :term:`helping scheduler` for a task.

     scheduler instance
         A scheduler instance is a scheduling algorithm with a corresponding